Own website for artists and other creative: Why it is so important

 Do not compromise on quality here.
 If you are proud of your art, then show them.
 Do not post small, blurry, dark or low -resolved images on your website.

-Remember that you should see "open studio" If you had someone to visit your studio, would you show him a tiny, blurry polaroid of your work of art or would you show him the original?
+Remember, you should think of your artist website as a substitute for an "open studio ."
+If you had someone visit your studio, would you show them a tiny, blurry Polaroid of your artwork or the original?

 While you cannot represent your works perfectly in digital form (unless you are a digital artist ), you would be surprised, which can now do a reasonably decent camera with the right tools (Photoshop & Co.).